-Online: Visit My Total Compensation and Benefits website at www.totalcomponline.com.
-To log into My Total Compensation and Benefits enter your User ID and password.
-Choose "Contacts" on the left side of the Welcome page, then select Your Benefits Resources website.
+Online: Visit My Total Compensation and Benefits website at www.totalcomponline.com Total Compensation and Benefits enter your User ID and password.
+Choose "Cor side of the Welcome page, then select Your Benefits Resources website.
 By telephone: How to Call the Citi Benefits Center Call ConnectOne at 1 (800) 881-3938.
-See the For More Information section for detailed instructions, including TDD and international assistance.
-Write to: Citigroup Inc., Global Benefits Department 388 Greenwich Street, 15th Floor New York, NY 10013
+See the For More Information section for det including TDD and international assistance.
+Write to: Citigroup Inc., Global Benefits Department 388 Greenwich Street, 15 th Floor New York, NY 10013